ztan7github/ML_Gender_Wage_GAP/README.md

-In some sense, machine learning can be thought of as a way to choose $ T $ in an automated and data-driven way.
+In some sense, machine learning can be thought of as a way to choose $T$ in an automated and data-driven way.
 Choosing which machine learning method to use and tuning parameters specifically for that method are still potentially arbitrary decisions, but these decisions may have less impact.